IRL2/nanover-server-py/paper/paper.md

 [@alder_phase_1957; @alder_molecular_1958; @alder_studies_1959; @rahman_correlations_1964; @verlet_computer_1967;
  @mccammon_dynamics_1977].
 MD has been used to study a plethora of chemical and biological systems [@van_gunsteren_validation_2018]; applications include the prediction of protein structures [@geng_applications_2019], simulation of drug docking in protein-ligand systems [@de_vivo_recent_2017], and the characterisation and nano-engineering of materials [@lau_nano_engineering_2018].
-One of the major challenges when using MD simulations to explore the dynamics of chemical and biological systems is the sampling of rare events [Citations].
-Many interesting molecular processes occur over timescales substantially longer than are computationally feasible to model, even when harnessing the power of high-performance computing [Citations].
-This is particularly true for biological systems, which may contain hundreds of thousands of atoms that must be explicitly simulated in order to accurately determine the dynamics of the system [Citations].
+One of the major challenges when using MD simulations to explore the dynamics of chemical and biological systems is the sampling of rare events.
+Many interesting molecular processes occur over timescales substantially longer than are computationally feasible to model for most researchers, even when harnessing the power of high-performance computing [@yang_enhanced_2019, @kamenik_enhanced_2022].
+This is particularly true for biological systems [@hollingsworth_molecular_2018], which often contain hundreds of thousands of atoms that must be explicitly simulated in order to accurately determine the dynamics of the system [@brooks_biomolecular_2024].
 A plethora of enhanced sampling techniques have been developed to tackle this problem [@henin_enhanced_2022]: families of such techniques include (though are by no means limited to) umbrella sampling, metadynamics, steered molecular dynamics, generalised ensemble approaches and biasing potential methods [Citations for specific methods].
 Though undoubtedly effective, many of these techniques have certain limitations, such as needing to specify a pre-determined reaction